zarpli/Logitech-Z906/README.md

 # Change input

 Changes the input and applies the input effect.
-If not input effect is selected, the device's factory defaults will be used
+If no input effect is selected, the device's factory defaults will be used.
 ```C++
 LOGI.input(input, effect)
 ```